 Are you wondering about “what equipment I would need to set up a decent home recording studio?”

-This 7 must-have equipment list for beginners will set up a decent home-recording-studio like professional without breaking the bank.
+This 7 must-have equipment list for beginners will set up a decent home-recording-studio-like professional without breaking the bank.

 The answer is WHY NOT, …and let’s get started!

-1# Computer
+#1.
+Computer

 I’m sure you have got at least a computer already, but the questions are “Is that computer enough for a home recording studio?”
-And, “What is the best computer for home recording studio?”
+And, “What is the best computer for a home recording studio?”

 You can get stuck in the thousand debates between Laptop vs. Desktop or Windows vs. Mac OS vs. Linux in many forums.
 You can read and participate for fun but don’t waste time there because of one true obvious fact:

-“The BEST computer for recording studio is a POWERFUL computer and you feel comfortable to work with, no matter it is laptop vs desktop, and no matter it run on Windows vs. Mac vs. Linux.”
+The BEST computer for the recording studio is a POWERFUL computer and you feel comfortable working with it, no matter it is laptop vs desktop, and no matter it runs on Windows vs. Mac vs. Linux.

 That’s the least so that your computer can help you run DAW – Digital Audio Workstation and plugin software smoothly, and reduce latency (time delay) during recording or mixing.

-2# DAW (Digital Audio Workstation) Software
+#2.
+DAW (Digital Audio Workstation) Software

 Here are some points you should consider when choosing a DAW software:

 - Some DAWs is best suited for recording, other is best for bit maker.
 You have to ask yourself what you need.
-Find out more which DAW is best suited to you at here.
+Find out more about which DAW is best suited to you at here.

 - You should choose popular DAWs because they have a large community ready to help you.